 I think we can all do our bit for future generations by preserving old books; storing them in our basements or burying them in watertight containers in our garden, old underground tunnels or wherever else they can be stored.
 Firstly, it prevents this carbon going into the atmosphere and secondly its possibly the most reliable way of preserving our rich cultural heritage, in case the reset button for humanity gets pushed by our current or future leaders and future generations find themselves back in caves trying to make sense of their history and why they are here and whether the world is flat or how come some people are funnier than others etc. etc. Imagine what a cache it would be finding a load of books…

 If you were to leave a crate of books for future generations which books would you choose?

 Top of my list would be Victor Frankl’s Man’s search for meaning.
+And Richard Unger’s Lifeprints.
+Deciphering Your Life Purpose from Your Fingerprints.
 I’d also include Humankind, a hopeful history by Rutger Bregman and a selection of novels and poems across time such as William Blake’s Illuminated books, Tao te Ching…Alexander Solzhenitsyn’s Gulag Archipelago.
 Maybe it would turn into 2 crates and and… I’d also store as many hand prints as I could, preferably along with the biography of each owner.
 As each hand print is a love poem about its owner.
 Future generations would learn a lot about us really quickly.
 If you have hand prints that you are thinking of throwing out mail them to me, preferably with a biography of the person.
 You can also upload hand prints of deceased people in a research data base for future generations.